Plan the development we want, together

 Bedminster Green was highlighted as a favoured location for high-rise housing in Bristol City Council’s Urban Living document.
-The new policies in the Urban Living and Local Plan documents will, if adopted, dramatically alter Bristol’s landscape over the next decades – in particular by increasing the amount of high-rise building.
+The new policies in the Urban Living and Local Plan documents will dramatically alter Bristol’s landscape over the next decades – in particular by increasing the amount of high-rise building.
 WHaM submitted comments on the draft documents and attended a consultation meeting in June 2018.
-It was clear that community reaction was decisively against high-rise buildings as you can see from the responses received – 37% were from Bedminster residents!
+It is clear that community reaction is decisively against high-rise buildings as you can see from the responses received – 37% were from Bedminster residents!

 Further community consultation on the Local Plan is scheduled for March 2019.